feathr-ai/feathr/README.md

 Feathr lets you:

 - **Define features** based on raw data sources (batch and streaming) using pythonic APIs.
-- **Register and get features by names** during model training and model inferencing.
+- **Register and get features by names** during model training and model inference.
 - **Share features** across your team and company.

 Feathr automatically computes your feature values and joins them to your training data, using point-in-time-correct semantics to avoid data leakage, and supports materializing and deploying your features for use online in production.